derUli/amerre/README.md

 The controller support in the actual gameplay is complete, but you might have to use a mouse for the menus.

-Move Left: Left stick
+Move left: Left stick
-Move Right: Right stick
+Move right: Right stick
 Jump: A
-Pause Game: Start
+Pause game: Start